 Why did I start this blog?

 Firstly, because I have absolutely no financial incentive to do so.

 I’m not promoting any products or service, receive no commissions from affiliates or other third parties, and am not tied to any investment provider.
 The blog’s aim is to provide evidence-based, independent information on investing.
 I make no money whatsoever from its existence.

-Working in the world of investments, I’m well aware that investing can be an intimidating and confusing concept.
-But it’s also one of the most important aspects of our lives to understand, given that our financial future depends largely on the performance of our investments.
+Working in the world of investments, I’m well aware that investing can be both intimidating and confusing.
+But it’s also one of the most important aspects of our lives to understand, given how heavily we rely on our investments to fund our future.

-There are a couple of major obstacles the most people, sometimes unknowingly, encounter when trying to navigate the investment world, which I’m trying to counter through the use of this blog:
+There are a few major obstacles that most people face when trying to navigate the investment world, which I’m trying to help investors overcome through the use of this blog:

-- Much of today’s investment advice – whether provided online or in person – is given with the ulterior motive of promoting a product or service, and there are very few sources that investors can turn to to receive unbiased information.
-It’s human nature that an investment provider will recommend what they get paid the most to recommend, and it can often be difficult to work out 1) what someone’s financial incentives are, and 2) how that incentive affects the advice they’re giving.
+- Much of today’s investment advice – whether provided online or in person – is given with the ulterior motive of promoting a product or service.
+There are very few sources which investors can turn to to receive unbiased information.
+It’s human nature that incentives skew our behaviour, and this is a particular problem in the world of investments, where there exists a large informational asymmetry between the informed seller of investment services and the (usually) uninformed buyer.
+It can often be difficult to work out 1) what someone’s financial incentives are, and 2) how that incentive affects the advice they’re giving.

-Thanks to a combination of the misaligned incentives of financial institutions, the complex nature of investments, and the difficulty in finding truly independent advice, many investors are being sold poor investments.
+Thanks to a combination of the misaligned incentives of financial institutions, the complex nature of investments, the difficulty in finding truly independent advice, and the lack of evidence-based approaches, many investors are being sold poor investments.
 They don’t realise that there may be a more appropriate strategy out there for them, or the consequences of investing in something inappropriate.

 This blog aims to provide a simple, clear, and un-conflicted opinion on investing.
-I hope to provide useful, practicable insights, with the intention of helping investors understand the world of investing, and take control of their financial lives.
+I hope to provide useful, evidence-based, practicable insights, with the intention of helping investors understand the world of investing, and improve their investment decisions.